Suzuki Jimny: Overall construction

-All four Jimny generations have separate frame and body ("ladder frame chassis").
-The body has no structural carrying role.
-It serves only as a cabin to protect the occupants from the elements, provide comfort, and protect them in the case of a crash.
+All four Jimny generations have a separate body and frame, a ("ladder frame chassis").
+The body is legally not a structural carrying part of the vehicle.
+Originally, It served only as a cabin to protect the occupants from the elements (but on early models not even that), provide comfort – and yet, on later models, it is strong enough to protect occupants in case of a crash.
+It is legal to own and drive on public roads and highways in the majority of countries in the world.

 Suspension

 All four Jimny generations have dependent suspension (solid-beam axles) both at the front and rear axles.
 This used to be a common suspension design for all-terrain vehicles up to 1990s, but has become a rarity in vehicle design in the 21st century.
 Dependent suspension is particularly well suited for all-terrain duty, both from the durability and performance perspectives.

 The first two Jimny generations used leaf-sprung suspension at all four wheels, with the third and fourth generations using coil-sprung suspension at all four wheels.
-Some late second-generation models had coil-sprung suspension, as well.
+The late second-generation model called SJ800 Coily had coil-sprung suspension, as well.

 Steering

 All four Jimny generations have recirculating ball steering mechanism, which is particularly well suited for all-terrain duty, but relatively imprecise on-road compared to modern rack-and-pinion steering construction.